Taiping Rebellion: Legacy

-Beyond staggering human and economic devastation, the Taiping Rebellion left changes within the late Qing dynasty.
-Power was, to a limited extent, decentralized, and ethnic Han Chinese officials were more widely employed in high positions than they had previously been.
-The traditional Manchu banner forces upon which the Qing dynasty depended failed and were gradually replaced with gentry-organized local armies.
-Franz H. Michael, wrote that these evolved into armies used by local warlords who dominated China after the fall of the Qing dynasty.
+Beyond staggering human and economic devastation, the Taiping Rebellion inflicted profound changes within the late Qing dynasty.
+The rebels destroyed most of the Manchu quarters—segregated urban garrisons where the Manchu households resided and used to oppress the local Han Chinese—in southern China, severely weakening the control of the Manchu elites over the Han populace in the south.
+As a result, the Qing court was forced to rely heavily upon local Han gentries to raise Yong Ying militias for law enforcement and suppression of insurgencies, as the traditional Manchu Eight Banners forces and Green Standard Army that the Qing dynasty had long depended upon could no longer suffice.
+Power became decentralized to a limited extent, and ethnic Han Chinese officials were more widely employed in high positions than they had previously been.
+Franz H. Michael wrote that these gentry militias later evolved into private armies used by local warlords who dominated China after the fall of the Qing dynasty.
 Diana Lary, in a review-of-the-field article, cited studies that were skeptical of these claims, since the armies created to put down the Taiping operated in a different context from later regional armies.

 The Taiping example of insurgent organization and its mix of Christianity and radical social equality influenced Sun Yat-sen and other future revolutionaries.
 Some Taiping veterans joined the Revive China Society, whose Christian members organized short-lived Heavenly Kingdom of the Great Mingshun in 1903.
 Although Karl Marx wrote several articles about the Taipings, he did not perceive a social program or agenda for change, only violence and destruction.
 Chinese Communist historians, following the lead of Mao Zedong, characterized the rebellion as a proto-communist uprising.
 Both Communist and Nationalist commanders studied Taiping organization and strategy during the Chinese Civil War.
 American General Joseph Stilwell, who commanded Chinese troops during the Second Sino-Japanese War, praised Zeng Guofan's campaigns for combining "caution with daring" and "initiative with perseverance."